Arlene Anderson Skutch: Career

-Arlene eventually left the theater and married screenwriter, advertising executive, and publisher of A Course in Miracles, Robert Skutch.
-The couple moved to Westport, Connecticut in 1952 and bought an 1876 saltbox colonial house they restored and painted pink after honeymooning in Cuba where they admired the brightly painted houses on the island.
-At that time, Arlene also had a brief stint on CBS radio's "FBI in Peace and War" and television with John Raitt on "The Buick Circus Hour.'

-Arlene had two children, Laura and Andrew but was divorced from Robert in 1965 and remained in the Pink House in Westport.
+Skutch eventually left the theater and married screenwriter, advertising executive, and publisher of A Course in Miracles, Robert Skutch.
+The couple moved to Westport, Connecticut, in 1952 and bought an 1876 saltbox colonial house they restored and painted pink after honeymooning in Cuba where they admired the brightly painted houses on the island.
+At that time, Skutch also had a brief stint on CBS radio's FBI in Peace and War and television with John Raitt on The Buick Circus Hour.
+Skutch had two children, Laura and Andrew but was divorced from Robert in 1965 and remained in the Pink House in Westport.
 The house had a studio on the property that was designed by the famous postmodern architect Eliot Noyes which she eventually began to use as her art studio.
 She began to study with local painting instructors Ann Chernow, Gusti Wyman, Charles Reid, and Constance Kiermaier at Silvermine School of Art in New Canaan, CT when her children started school.

 Notable achievements

-Arlene's most notable achievement aside from producing a vast body of work is mentoring dozens of students over a 42 year teaching career.
-Her "Pink House Painters" collective was a tightly knit group of local painters who gathered weekly for instruction in Arlene's studio.
+Skutch's most notable achievement aside from producing a vast body of work is mentoring dozens of students over a 42-year teaching career.
+Her "Pink House Painters" collective was a tightly knit group of local painters who gathered weekly for instruction in Skutch's studio.
 The artists of the Pink House Painters exhibited regularly and earned regional recognition and awards.